Last Updated on November 29, 2021

 Almond milk has some drawbacks compared to regular cows’ milk.

 A study in Finland suggested that moderate cows’ milk consumption resulted in babies with fetal growth and healthier birth weight (source: Food & Nutrition Research Journal).
-No such studies have yet been conducted on the consumption of almond milk during pregnancy.
+No such studies have yet been conducted on almond milk consumption during pregnancy.

 If you’re pregnant, you may be aware that “drinking milk” is recommended due to its calcium content.
 It’s not often specified, but this usually means cows’ milk.

-If you can’t drink cow’s milk for dietary or allergy reasons, then almond milk can be a good alternative.
+If you can’t drink cow’s milk for dietary or allergy reasons, then it can be a perfect substitute.
 However, if you CAN drink cows’ milk, then it’s still an overall better choice than almond milk.

 This is because cows’ milk is a good source of protein (including essential amino acids), phosphorous, potassium, riboflavin, and selenium (source: NutritionData).